 Spiced Pumpkin Ice Cream Puffs

-This extraordinary dessert showcases four homemade components: pumpkin ice cream, candy, cream puffs and a wine sauce.
-The effort is worthwhile...and all the elements have make-ahead aspects.—Richard Lasher, Stuarts Draft, Virginia
+This extraordinary dessert showcases homemade pumpkin ice cream and cream puffs.
+The effort is worthwhile...and you can make the parts ahead of time for easy assembly later.—Richard Lasher, Stuarts Draft, Virginia

 Total TimePrep: 40 min. + freezing Bake: 20 min./batch

 - ICE CREAM:

 - 1 cup whole milk, divided